scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 **Note:** The control service of an AS must not be confused with a border router.
 The control service of a specific AS is part of the control plane and responsible for *finding and registering suitable paths*.
 It can be deployed anywhere inside the AS.
 A border router belongs to the data plane; its main task is to *forward data packets*.
 Border routers are deployed at the edge of an AS.

+### Link Failures

+Unlike in the current Internet, link failures are not automatically resolved by the network, but require active handling by endpoints.
+Since SCION forwarding paths are static, they break when one of the links fails.
+Link failures are handled by a two-pronged approach that typically masks link failures without any outage to the application and rapidly re-establishes fresh working paths:

+- The SCION Control Message Protocol (SCMP) (the SCION equivalent of ICMP) is used for signaling connectivity problems.
+Instead of relying on application- or transport-layer timeouts, endpoints get immediate feedback from the network if a path stops working, and can quickly switch to an alternative path.
+- SCION endpoints are encouraged to use multipath communication by default, thus masking a link failure with another working path.
+As multipath communication can increase availability (even in environments with very limited path choices), the SCION control services attempt to create, select and announce disjoint paths, and endpoints compose path segments to achieve maximum resilience to path failure.
+Consequently, most link failures in SCION remain unnoticed by the application, unlike the frequent (albeit mostly brief) outages in the current Internet.
+See also {{ANDERSEN2001}}, {{KATZ2012}}, {{KUSHMAN2007}}, and {{HITZ2021}}.

 ### Formal Verification

 An additional feature of SCION is its formal verification.
 The SCION network system consists of a variety of components such as routers, servers, and edge devices.
 Such a complex system eludes the mental capacities of human beings for considering all possible states and interactions.
 That is why SCION includes a formal verification framework developed by the Department of Computer Science of the ETH Zurich {{KLENZE2021}}.
 This guarantees that packet forwarding as well as SCION's authentication mechanisms and implementations are correct and consistent.

 ## Conventions and Definitions